aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 The overall sequence of events is shown in the diagram below.
 Note: regardless of the result of graceful shutdown procedure of the application, or the result of the PreStop hook, the application containers are eventually terminated at the end of the grace period via SIGKILL.

 ![podterminationlifecycle.png](podterminationlifecycle.png)

+Please see the [Pod Deletion] in the Appendix section below to revisit the sequence of events in Pod deletion process.

 ### Gracefully handle the  client requests